 Remember- The protected server/computer should resolve the computer name to an IP address.
 So, make sure it can resolve the NetBIOS or FQDN name to IP.
 You may need to modify the host file for that.

 On the DPM server,

 Again you have to see how the protection was set up earlier, either by FQDN or NetBIOS name.
 Here is an example of FQDN protection;

 Update-NonDomainServerInfo –PSName Finance01.worlwideimporters.com –dpmServerName Server01.contoso.com

 You should be running this command from the DPM installation folder as shown below.

 You can find more information here about setting up a password for untrusted or workgroup computer/server protection by Microsoft System Center Data Protection Manager.

-Type the same password you have entered earlier in protected computer.
-This user credentials will be used in future for DPM communication and backup process.
+Type the same password you have entered earlier in the protected computer.
+This user credential will be used in future for DPM communication and the backup process.

 Make sure the Windows firewall is set to allow DPM communication packets on these specific ports.

-You must set ‘Password never expires’ for this particular local user account on both computers – DPM server and protected computer.
+You must set ‘Password never expires’ for this particular local user account on both computers – the DPM server and the protected computer.